- Home

 Who We Are

 Communities that Care (CTC) is an evidence-based process that helps prevent problems before they start.
-CTC aims to address the underlying causes of youth health and behavioral problems (shared risk and protective factors).
-Broomfield’s CTC Coalition is comprised of over 50 community members, leaders, and youth focused on the prevention of youth substance use.
+CTC addresses the underlying causes of youth health and behavioral problems (shared risk and protective factors).
+Broomfield’s CTC Coalition is composed of over 50 community members, leaders, and youth focused on the prevention of youth substance use.
 The coalition works together to identify priorities and implement substance use prevention strategies for youth.

 Vision Statement